linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part1.rst

 The steps you need to take are described in the section :ref:`RegisterUnregisterSection`.
 Use the ``"myfs"`` string for the file system name.

 .. note::
   Within the file system structure, use the ``myfs_mount`` function present in the code skeleton to fill the superblock (done when mounting).
-In ``myfs_mount`` call the function specific to a file system without disk support.
+In ``myfs_mount`` call the function specific to a file system without disk support (TODO).
 As an argument for the specific mount function, use the function of type ``fill_super`` defined in the code skeleton.
-You can review the :ref:`FunctionsMountKillSBSection` section.

   To destroy the superblock (done at unmounting) use ``kill_litter_super``, also a function specific to a file system without disk support.
-The function is already implemented, you need to fill it in the :c:type:`struct file_system_type` structure.

 After completing the sections marked with ``TODO 1`` , compile the module, copy it to the QEMU virtual machine, and start the virtual machine.
 Load the kernel module and then check the presence of the ``myfs`` file system within the ``/proc/filesystems`` file.